100 Best Value Universities In Japan For International Students

 The University of Tsukuba is one of the world-class public institutions in Japan.
 The university aims to develop cutting-edge programs suited to the needs of the succeeding generations.
 Additionally, internationalization also plays a big part in the institution’s success.
 It collaborates with other renowned foreign universities, actively participates in international programs, and warmly welcomes many students from across the globe who desires to obtain an internationally acknowledged Japanese degree.

-11 Kobe University
+11 Hiroshima University

 View Page